simondlevy/Hackflight/README.md

 <li> The <a href="https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp">Board</a>
-class specifies a set of five abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: initializing the board; getting the current time in microseconds; getting Euler angles from the IMU;
+class specifies a set of five abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: initializing the board; getting the current time in microseconds; getting the current quaternion from the IMU;
 getting gyrometer rates from the IMU; and sending commands to the motors.
 <li> The <a href="https://github.com/simondlevy/Hackflight/blob/master/src/receiver.hpp">Receiver</a>
 class performs basic functions associated with R/C control (tracking stick